oneconvergence/dkube-examples/insurance/readme.md

    - Scoll down to see which combination was the best, based upon the tuning file

 ## Deploy Model for Inference Serving
- After the Models have been analyzed and the best one is identified, it is deployed to a production server for inference of live data.
+ After the Models have been analyzed and the best one is identified, it is deployed to a server for inference of live data.
 This section explains how to deploy a Model.

  - Navigate to the "Models" menu on the left
  - Ensure that Project \<your-project-name\> is selected (chosen when creating Project)